Pin It!

 Description

-Mini Pumpkin Cheesecake are so rich and creamy.
-These are baked in a muffin pan with a buttery Biscoff cookies crust and a fluffy whipped cream topping.
+Mini Pumpkin Cheesecakes are an easy fall dessert idea!
+These mini pumpkin cheesecake bites are baked in a muffin pan with a buttery Biscoff crust and topped with the fluffiest whipped cream topping.

 Ingredients